Riven by Roan Parrish

 For once, I don’t know if my review can really express what I enjoyed about this book because it’s so hard to explain in words something that is felt so deeply.
 This truly speaks to how amazing a writer Parrish is because she masterfully accomplished this and easily dragged me along for the ride.

 4 out of 5 stars

-Theo has sex with another man while they are broken up
+Hero has sex with another man while MC’s are broken up (one line reference)

 Theo Decker might be the lead singer of Riven, but he hates being a rock star.
 The paparazzi, the endless tours, being recognized everywhere he goes—it all makes him squirm.
 The only thing he doesn’t hate is the music.
 Feeling an audience’s energy as they lose themselves in Riven’s music is a rush unlike anything else . . . until he meets Caleb Blake Whitman.
 Caleb is rough and damaged, yet his fingers on his guitar are pure poetry.
 And his hands on Theo?
 They’re all he can think about.
 But Caleb’s no groupie—and one night with him won’t be enough.